Clinical radiologist

 Qualifications

-The next stage of training is the radiology specialty training programme, which takes five years to complete (stages S1-S5).
+The next stage of training is the radiology specialty training programme, which takes five years to complete (stages ST1-ST5).
 There is a further year of training (ST6) if you want to specialise in interventional radiology.
+You will need to apply via Oriel for specialty training.

 The first three years of speciality training are in general radiology, followed by two years of special interest training (or three if you're following the interventional radiology path).

 During your specialty radiology training you'll also take examinations leading to Fellowship of The Royal College of Radiologists (FRCR).
-At the end of your training, you'll receive a Certificate of Completion of Training (CCT) and will be eligible for entry onto the GMC Register.
-You can then apply for consultant posts.
+On successful completion of your training, you'll be awarded the Certificate of Completion of Training (CCT), which allows you to join the GMC Specialist Register and to apply for radiology consultant positions.

-For full details on radiology training, see RCR Careers and recruitment.
+For full details on radiology training, see RCR Career development.

-For details on the qualifications and training required to be a doctor, see hospital doctor.
+Find out more about the qualifications and training required to be a hospital doctor.

 Skills